igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 Since explicit path signals are preferred by {{!RFC8558}}, two explicit loss bits in the clear portion of short headers are used to signal packet loss to on-path network devices.

+This draft adapts the general technique described in {{LOSSBITS}} for QUIC using reserved bits in QUIC v1 short header.

 # Notational Conventions    {#conventions}